 By Gabriela from Gabriela Here and There

-Luxor is a city on the east bank of the Nile River in southern Egypt.
-It’s often called as the world’s largest open-air museum, and it’s true.
-You could spend weeks there if you want to see everything!
-Both east and west banks of the river offer many temples and grand monuments but especially the west bank is full of ancient sites to explore.
-Luxor is on the site of ancient Thebes, the pharaohs’ capital at the height of their power.
+Luxor is a city located on the east bank of the Nile River in southern Egypt.
+Often referred to as the world’s largest open-air museum, this nickname is well-deserved.
+You could easily spend weeks exploring all the city has to offer!
+Both the east and west banks of the river are home to numerous temples and grand monuments, but it’s especially the west bank that is filled with ancient sites waiting to be discovered.
+Luxor sits on the site of ancient Thebes, the capital of the pharaohs at the height of their power.

-The most famous sites on the west bank include Valley of the Kings, Colossi of Memnon, Mortuary Temple of Hatshepsut, Deir el-Bahari, Valley of the Queens, Medinet Habu and Ramesseum.
-A hot air balloon ride during the sunrise is also a must thing to do, and it gives you spectacular views of the Nile River and all the ancient monuments.
+The most famous sites on the west bank include the Valley of the Kings, Colossi of Memnon, Mortuary Temple of Hatshepsut, Deir el-Bahari, Valley of the Queens, Medinet Habu, and Ramesseum.
+A hot air balloon ride at sunrise is also a must-do activity, offering spectacular views of the Nile River and the surrounding ancient monuments.

-On the east bank, popular things to do see are Karnak Temple, Luxor Temple, Luxor Museum, Mummification Museum and Allée des Sphinx.
+On the east bank, popular attractions include Karnak Temple, Luxor Temple, the Luxor Museum, the Mummification Museum, and Allée des Sphinx.

 EGYPT: Aswan